 Discussing the findings Dr Eugenio Proto, a co-author of the study, said: ‘This study confirms the general widespread concern that voters are not completely rational when they cast their ballot, an issue that needs to be taken seriously into account for the correct functioning of our democratic institutions.

 ‘In the context of recent events, observed on the international political scene, such as the vote for Brexit and the election of Donald Trump, our result is important, because it suggests that political victory of new entrants could be due to factors unrelated to the assessment of past policies implemented by the incumbent or to the lack of confidence on the future of the economy.’

 The study of British voters, conducted using the British Household Panel and involving over 4000 respondents interviewed every year for a period until 2008, sought to understand the extent to which citizens consider the past performance of a political party when choosing whether to cast a vote in its favour.
 By analysing the voting behaviour of individual participants the researchers found that:

-- individuals who experience the death of a spouse are around 10 per cent less likely to support the incumbent party, even when elected officials’ policies (e.g., health care, social welfare) cannot reasonably be blamed for the death
+- Individuals who experience the death of a spouse are around 10% less likely to support the incumbent party, even when elected officials’ policies (e.g., healthcare and social welfare) cannot reasonably be blamed for the death

-- those who are satisfied with their life are 1.6 per cent more likely to support the incumbent
+- Those who are satisfied with their life are 1.6% more likely to support the incumbent

-- a 10% increase in family income leads to a 0.18 per cent increase in an individual’s support of the incumbent
+- A 10% increase in family income leads to a 0.18% increase in an individual’s support of the incumbent

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.